Funding

 Funding for 2025/26 and 2026/27 students

-The University now participates in the Turing Scheme, the UK Government’s national mobility scheme supporting students working or studying overseas.
+The University currently participates in the Turing Scheme, the UK Government’s national mobility scheme supporting students working or studying overseas.

 As funding is limited, financial support is currently only available to:

-• students undertaking mandatory* work or study abroad as an integral requirement of their undergraduate degree, and
+• students undertaking mandatory* work or study abroad as an integral requirement of their undergraduate degree (for 2025/26 and 2026/27 students), and

-• students participating in optional exchanges or placements who also meet the Widening Participation criteria outlined on the Turing Scheme webpage linked below.
+• students participating in optional exchanges or placements who also meet the Widening Participation criteria outlined on the Turing Scheme webpage linked below (for 2025/26 students only).

 We therefore strongly encourage students who are not eligible for Turing Scheme funding to plan carefully and consider how they will cover the associated costs of their placement abroad.